Dr. Ana B. Rodríguez Navas

 - Idle Talk, Deadly Talk: The Uses of Gossip in Caribbean Literature.

-Forthcoming in 2018 from the University of Virginia Press, New World Studies Series.
+Forthcoming on November, 2018 from the New World Studies Series, University of Virginia Press.

 - "Global Markets, Hyperlocal Aesthetics: Framing Childhood Poverty in Contemporary Latin American Cinema."
 Bulletin of Hispanic Studies 94.1 (2017): 77- 95.